Berlin: Franziska Giffey sworn in as first elected female mayor | DW | 21.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Social Democrat politician Franziska Giffey has become Berlin first elected female mayor after a vote by city delegates.
+Social Democrat politician Franziska Giffey, Germany's former family minister, has become Berlin's first elected female mayor after a vote by city delegates.

 Berlin's city-state parliament swore in Franziska Giffey as mayor on Tuesday after a vote by delegates in the House of Representatives.